Skip to content

 Variable Purpose Default

-ZAPTRACE_API_TOKEN Optional bearer token.
-When set, /api/* requests require Authorization: Bearer <token>. unset
+ZAPTRACE_API_TOKEN Static bearer token.
+Required when binding beyond loopback. /api/* requests must send Authorization: Bearer <token>. unset

 ZAPTRACE_CORS_ORIGINS Comma-separated allowed browser origins. http://localhost:5173,http://localhost:8080